astorfi/Large-Scale-AI-Blueprint/README.md

 - **Amazon**:
   - Features Amazon SageMaker and AWS Inferentia for scalable model training and deployment.
 [Amazon SageMaker](https://aws.amazon.com/sagemaker/), [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/).

 This guide introduces a spectrum of frameworks and tools for managing deep learning models at scale.
 Selection depends on project-specific needs, from computational demands to model complexity.
+Also let's not forget i greatly depends on the preference of the organization that is working on the specific project.

 For more info, read [this awsome post](https://neptune.ai/blog/distributed-training-frameworks-and-tools).